 Not only does sharing one’s excess wealth, beyond the amount one needs to live a comfortable, secure, and happy life, make more sense when considered from a human perspective, it makes much more sense from a natural or environmental perspective.
 For the present dominant economic model of constantly seeking to increase our possessions and consumption of everything, which is a model that is not at all sustainable in the long run, will, in my opinion, ultimately lead to our extinction, because, due to our unbounded desires, we were not able to live within the bounds of natural restrictions.
 In the long run, we will all be dead, said Keynes, but it does make a difference whether we all die at once, as we are increasingly at risk of doing because of our highly destructive excesses, or gradually in a staggered manner, as has been the case until now, when humanity was able to survive for hundreds of thousands and perhaps millions of years, depending on how one defines humanity, without the benefit of all the scientific discoveries and technological inventions that are presently polluting and destroying the Earth and many of its non-human inhabitants at an alarming and ever-accelerating rate.

 Although there are many other animals that imitate, including monkeys, chimpanzees, bears, birds, dolphins, and whales, I do not believe there are any other animals that conform, or at least not to the extent that we do.
-In some ways, this single difference explains why we humans have been able to accomplish so much more than them, while, along with contempt, it also accounts for much of the harm that we have done to other members of our kind, as well as to the Earth and its other inhabitants.
+In some ways, this single difference explains why we humans have been able to accomplish so much more than these other imitating animals, while, along with contempt, it also accounts for much of the harm that we have done to other members of our kind, as well as to the Earth and its many other inhabitants.

 To be more precise, I should add that indifference and contempt towards others beget certain dominant models of behaviour, such as that everything one earns rightfully belongs to oneself, and therefore one is not obliged to share any of this wealth with others, unless one wishes to do so.
 These mistaken beliefs are the basis of the false doctrine known as free-market capitalism.

-The physicist Max Planck observed about new scientific theories that they do not necessarily convince the older generation, who grew up believing in a different theory to which many of them still adhere, but these new theories become dominant by being taught to the younger generation, while the older generation is ignored and dies away.
-Similarly, much of the progress that humanity has made against racism is due to the older, racist or prejudiced generations gradually dying away, while the younger generations are taught that racism and prejudice are wrong, while they observe and practise different models of behaviour.
+The physicist Max Planck observed about new scientific theories that they do not necessarily convince the older generation, who grew up believing in a different theory to which many of them still adhere, but these new theories become dominant by being taught to the younger generation, while the older generation is ignored and eventually dies.
+Similarly, much of the progress that humanity has made against racism is due to the older, racist or prejudiced generations gradually dying, while the younger generations are taught that racism and prejudice are wrong, while they observe and practise different models of behaviour.

 The common argument that this conspicuous consumption is beneficial because it creates jobs has many problems with it.
 First, it encourages a model of behaviour that is wasteful, profligate, and often leads to boring and repetitive jobs for those who are able to find work.
 Second, it encourages other foolish human beings to want to imitate their profligate lifestyle.
 And third, under the constraining effect of unbridled competition, the constant desire for more and more profits and wealth has led to the elimination of many well-paying jobs in richer countries.